xd2287/transformers/docs/source/en/model_doc/vitmatte.md

 <small> ViTMatte high-level overview.
 Taken from the <a href="https://arxiv.org/abs/2305.15272">original paper.</a> </small>

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [vitmatte](https://huggingface.co/models?other=vitmatte)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ViTMatte.